- Islamophobes attempt to bury Muslim contributions to society.

 Similarly, Richard Dawkins in 2013, posted a tweet, stating how very few Muslims have won Nobel Peace prizes.
 Again, another redundant statement to ascertain truth.
 Nobel peace prizes are certainly not the yard stick for successive contributions to society.
 This evidently illustrates Dawkins visceral dismissiveness towards people of faith and the enormity of their contributions towards society and scientific works.

 In dismantling the narrative posed by the aforementioned Islamophobes, I wish to take you to the period between the seventh to the fifteenth centuries, as is considered the ‘Golden age of Islamic civilisation’.
 During this period there was great emphasis on the pursuit of knowledge.
-Consequently, there were individuals, Contributions of Islamic scholars to the scientific enterprise – Scholars of Islam (wordpress.com) ‘who lived scholarly and pious lives, such as Ibn Sina, Al Khwarizmi, and Al-Biruni, who in addition to excellence in the study of religious texts also excelled in mathematics, geography, astronomy, physics, chemistry, and medicine.
+Consequently, there were individuals, who contributed significantly to society that lived scholarly and pious lives, such as Ibn Sina, Al Khwarizmi, and Al-Biruni, who in addition to excellence in the study of religious texts also excelled in mathematics, geography, astronomy, physics, chemistry, and medicine.
 At this time Islam was not just a set of religious beliefs, but a set of ideas, ethics and ideals encompassing all aspects of human life.
 This resulted in the establishment of an Islamic civilisation.
 Thus the motivating force of this civilisation was its Islamic faith (used here both in the spiritual and temporal sense) and its language was Arabic’.

 The Golden era occurred due to the teachings of Islam